Iltis-class gunboat: Panther and Eber

 Panther spent most of her career abroad, where she was involved in a number of international disputes.
-She was initially sent to the American Station after entering service in 1902, and she was soon sent to Haiti to intervene in the Markomannia incident, where she sank the Haitian gunboat Crête-à-Pierrot.
+She was initially sent to the American Station after entering service in 1902, and was soon sent to Haiti to intervene in the Markomannia incident, where she sank the Haitian gunboat Crête-à-Pierrot.
 Panther was next involved in the Venezuelan crisis of 1902–1903, during which she participated in the bombardment of Fort San Carlos.
-Panther returned to Haiti in 1904 to pressure the Haitian government to pay a settlement after the murder of a German diplomat in the country.
+She returned to Haiti in 1904 to pressure the Haitian government to pay a settlement after the murder of a German diplomat in the country.
 In 1905 and 1906, the ship toured South America, steaming as far south as Paraguay.
 She was transferred to German West Africa in mid-1907.

 The ship patrolled Germany's West African colonies for the next four years, largely uneventfully.
-Recalled to Germany for repairs in 1911, she stopped in Agadir, Morocco, at the request of the Foreign Office, touching off the Agadir Crisis, the most significant incident that involved Panther.
+Recalled to Germany for repairs in 1911, she stopped in Agadir, Morocco, at the request of the Foreign Office, touching off the Agadir Crisis, the most significant incident of Panthers career.
 The resulting international uproar created a war scare that significantly worsened Anglo-German relations.
-After repairs in Germany, Panther returned to Africa for another tour from 1912 to 1914, arriving back in Germany weeks before the start of World War I. She was used as a patrol vessel in the western Baltic Sea during the war, but she saw no action.
+After repairs in Germany, Panther returned to Africa for another tour from 1912 to 1914, arriving back in Germany weeks before the start of World War I. She was used as a patrol vessel in the western Baltic Sea during the war, but saw no action.
 After the war, she was retained by the new Reichsmarine (Navy of the Realm) for use as a survey ship.
 Decommissioned in 1926, she was eventually sold to ship breakers in 1931 and dismantled.

 For her part, Eber saw very little activity.
 Completed in 1903, she spent the next seven years in reserve.
 She was activated for her first overseas deployment in 1910, to be sent to patrol the colonies in German West Africa alongside Panther.
 The next four years passed largely uneventfully for Eber, though in 1911, she participated in the Agadir Crisis in Morocco.
-After the start of World War I in July 1914, Eber left Africa to find a German ocean liner suitable for use as an auxiliary cruiser; she met in late August, and she transferred both of her 10.5 cm guns to Cap Trafalgar, along with most of her crew.
+After the start of World War I in July 1914, Eber left Africa to find a German ocean liner suitable for use as an auxiliary cruiser; she met in late August, and transferred both of her 10.5 cm guns, along with most of her crew, to that vessel.
 Eber thereafter sailed for then-neutral Brazil, where she remained until the Brazilian government entered the war on the side of the Triple Entente in October 1917.
 To prevent her capture, the ship's remaining crew scuttled the ship on 26 October.